Yonea21/starter-academic/content/project/Hardware Basics/index.md

 **The Ram on your Johnny Simulator should look like this:**

+> Make sure it's in the right order
 ![RAM on Johnny Simulator](Jonny.jpg "<b>RAM on Johnny Simulator</b> (Screenshot)")
 > scroll down
 ![RAM on Johnny Simulator](Jonny2.jpg "<b>RAM on Johnny Simulator</b> (Screenshot)")